Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

         sra-fastq
             - Each of the 1572 samples in FASTQ and FASTA format sra-pathogens
-            - Symbolic links to sra-fastq for each sample identified as containing B. anthracis and Yersinia sra-runs
+            - Symbolic links to FASTQ of samples containing B. anthracis and Yersinia sra-runs
             - Each of the 1572 samples in SRA format src